Type Of Organization

 What Do You Look For In A Submission?

-We look for voice, style, command of language, and humility.
+We look for voice, style, command of language, and that divine blue flame.

 What Advice Do You Have For First-time Submitters?